jasonbstanding/vue-ticket-thing/README.md

 The Vue 3 version has barely any functionality, although I think works a lot nicer.
 No local store is used, because I pulled my finger out and put some caching on the API layer (instead of hammering my WP site every time).

+It's probably worth owning up at this point - I got ChatGPT to write most of this code for me.
+And by "most", I mean, well, "all".
+Apart from fixing the bits that were OBVIOUSLY fucked.
+Hard to say whether it saved me any time or not, or whether the timed saved was worth the sanity cost of asking it to write me a Vue 3 app, and then having to go back and tell it that any packages it uses must be compatible with Vue 3.
+Getting the initial prompt right to build the bulk of the app took me 3 tries.

 *"gig ticket" is a broad church, taking in plays, films, festivals, tours, museums, and even a dog show.
 But not transport.
 Got to draw a line somewhere.

 ### TODO